 Check the certificate format

-Confirm that your certificate is for NGINX on CentOS in the x509 format.
+Confirm that your certificate is for NGINX in the x509 format.

 If your certificates are being issued by InCommon, you will need to download two files labeled "X509 Certificate only" and "X509 Root/Intermediate (reverse)".
 The two files will need to be concatenated to produce the order listed below: